MicrosoftDocs/dataexplorer-docs/data-explorer/ADX-and-BCDR.md

 Azure availability zones can protect an Azure Data Explorer cluster and data from partial region failure.

 Deploying a new cluster to different availability zones means the underlying compute and storage components are deployed to different zones in the region, each with independent power, cooling and networking.
-In a case of a zonal downtime the cluster will continue to work, but may experience performance degradation until the failure is resolved.
+In a case of zonal downtime, the cluster will continue to work, but may experience performance degradation until the failure is resolved.

-In addition, you can use zonal services, which pin an Azure Data Explorer cluster to the same zone as connected Azure resources.
+In addition, you can use zonal services, which pin an Azure Data Explorer cluster to the same zone as its connected Azure resources.

 > [!Note]
 > Deployment to various or specific availability zones can be done only during cluster creation and cannot be modified later.